kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 wsl.exe --install
 ```

-This will automatically install the open source operating system Ubuntu and the latest WSL Linux kernel version onto your machine.
+This will automatically install the open source operating system Ubuntu and the latest WSL Linux kernel version onto your machine (inside a virtual machine).
+This means that you only can use the Linux command line tools to install packages, run commands, and interact with the Linux kernel.

 - When it’s completed, restart your machine.